dojonorth/fun-basics-dojo/README.md

 def composition(value: String): Boolean = isListEmpty(makeList(value)) // AKA (makeList _ andThen isListEmpty _)(value)
 ```

 Why is this important?
 The thing that really matters is that we can show we're in a category.
 It doesn't matter what the category is.
-The fact that we're in a category means that category theory applies (see [this](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/ or [this](https://alissapajer.github.io/conferenceslides/craftconf2014/) for more detail).
-We have access to hundreds of years of hard work mathematicians have put in understanding and formalising a number of useful concepts that we can now freely pillage and use for our own devices.
+The fact that we're in a category means that category theory applies and so we have access to hundreds of years of hard work mathematicians have put in understanding and formalising a number of useful concepts that we can now freely pillage and use for our own devices!
-The concepts that come up is this dojo form a small selection of examples of these.
+The concepts that come up is this dojo form a small selection of examples of these ((see [this](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) or [this](https://alissapajer.github.io/conferenceslides/craftconf2014/) for more detail).

 [TODO: Pillaging diagram]

 ## 2. Functors
 In CT, a functor describes a transformation between two categories.
 It needs to map every object and morphism between the two and must adhere to a number of mathematical laws.

-Normally, when you perform a function on a value, say +2 on an Integer value the behaviour is fixed.
+Normally, when you apply a function to a value, say +2 on an Integer, the behaviour is fixed.
 In order to understand functors, we instead need to extend this to the idea of a value within an associated context.
 Commonly, this is depicted as the idea of a value within a 'box' that defines the context.
 Depending on what this context is, how the +2 function is ultimately applied will change.
 For example: